unexpectedtokens/catsignment/README.md

 ### With Docker Compose (currently unavailable)

-I had a working version which broke after implementing Prisma.
-After wasting a bit too much time trying to fix it, I focused on finishing the app itsels.
+I had a working containerized version which broke after implementing Prisma.
+Something with a mismatch between generated code for MacOS and Linux (inside the container).
+After wasting a bit too much time trying to fix it, I focused on finishing the app itself instead.

 Make sure to provide a CAT_API_KEY env var.